openlawteam/lao-docs/docs/Proceeds.md

 ## Can The LAO recycle or reinvest proceeds?

-Members acting by a majority vote may reinvest or retain for investment any proceeds to effect The LAO investments, pay expenses (outlined [here](/FeesExpensesCarry)), or create reserves.
+Members acting by a majority vote may reinvest or retain for investment any proceeds to effect The LAO investments, pay expenses (outlined [here](/FeesExpensesCarry) or otherwise provided for in The LAO's Operating Agreement), or create reserves.